Kursha-2: Fire

-Whilst this tragedy was unfolding, people who were left behind in Kursha-2 were seeking ways to save themselves from the fire.
+Whilst the train disaster unfolded, people who were left behind in Kursha-2 sought ways to save themselves from the fire.
 Some of them buried themselves in sand, wrapping themselves with a wet blanket.
 Others hid in wells and in the village pond.
-Those who hid in wells were killed when the fire swept through the village and they were buried under collapsing wood.
-When the fire moved on, only the village shop was left standing, with 78 survivors in the village, 75 of which received burns of varying severity.
-When the fires receded, all that was left was a terrible, burnt landscape and dwellings, and charred corpses everywhere.
+Those who hid in wells were killed when the fire swept through the village and were buried under collapsing wood.
+When the fire moved on, only the village shop was left standing, with 78 survivors in the village, 75 of whom received burns of varying severity.
+When the fires receded, all that was left was a burnt landscape and dwellings, and charred corpses everywhere.

-As the result of the firestorm, 1200 died including woodcutters (some of which were hired from nearby villages), their families, railwaymen, and military men.
-The fire lost its strength soon after the disaster, when on the 4th August there was a downpour in the region.
+As the result of the firestorm, 1,200 died including woodcutters (some of which were hired from nearby villages), their families, railwaymen, and soldiers.
+The fire lost its strength soon after the disaster, when on 4 August there was a downpour in the region.

 Initially, the newspaper Novaya Meschera published a note which spoke of 250 dead.
-On the 16th August, a meeting of officials announced the death toll as 313.
+On 16 August, a meeting of officials announced the death toll as 313.
 However, 1,000 graves were recorded as being ordered in Tuma to bury the victims in Kursha-2, but these ran out quickly.

+Aftermath

-The tragedy was intentionally poorly highlighted by Soviet media: only a few brief notes were made public; the only reminder of this event was a common grave near the ruins of the locomotive depot.
+The tragedy was intentionally poorly reported by Soviet media: only a few brief notes were made public; the only reminder of this event was a common grave near the ruins of the locomotive depot.
 The settlement was restored, but on a smaller scale.
 Soon after World War II, it was depopulated, the Kursha-Charus railway was dismantled, and thereafter, only foresters lived in Kursha-2.
-Now the settlement lies in ruins, and the sole resident of the area, as of 2006, was one 90-year-old woman who survived by escaping from the burning train with the help of another man into the flames.
-Her mother and sisters died the same day.
+The settlement currently lies in ruins, and the sole resident of the area, as of 2006, was a 90-year-old woman who lost her mother and sisters to the fire and survived by escaping from the burning train with the help of another man into the flames.